 We have a number of resources available to support your field trip to the U.S. Botanic Garden.
 These materials may be used on site and as pre and post lessons.
 Please complete our Field Trip Request Form so that we are able to make hard copies of these resources available to you upon your arrival.
 We ask that you print out the Planning Your Field Trip page and review our field trip etiquette with your students prior to your arrival to the Garden.
 We are a living plant museum and we thank you in advance for helping to protect our collection both inside our Conservatory and in our outdoor gardens.

 Parts of a Plant

 Using this passport, students explore our Conservatory to find seven different plants and learn about plant parts and function.
 This resource is great for our younger visitors.
 Allow 30 to 45 minutes for this activity.
 Passports are not available during our Season's Greenings holiday show.
 Look for the holiday plant hunt instead.

 Using the backpack and adventure sheets, students work in teams to explore each room of our Conservatory.
 This resource is designed for third through sixth grades.
 Junior Botanist Adventure Kits must be reserved in advance.
 A maximum of eight backpacks may be reserved by a school with a maximum of 36 students.
 Classes completing all of the Adventure Sheets (including a post lesson adventure sheet) can apply to become a Junior Botanist class.
 Allow one to two hours on site for this activity.
-Backpacks are not available during our Season's Greenings holiday show.
+Backpacks are not available during our Season's Greenings holiday show (Thanksgiving Day through early January).
 Look for the holiday plant hunt instead.